makhlaghi/attaavv/README.md

 comma) and save the table as a C array of doubles along with possible comments and other relevant information into a C structure.
 Components of the structure are explained bellow.
 It is written fully in C89.
-The input table must not contain any non-numeric elements in this version of attaavv.
+If the input table contains any non-numeric elements, the program will either abort and notify the user or change the value to a defined value.
 This is a very simple program, only meant to do the most basic input and output of tabular numerical data in a nicely formated way.